legleux/xrplf-ci/docker/ubuntu/README.md

 redundant and invalid), while also securing the container from other users on the same host.

+If you see an error such as `bash: /root/.bashrc: Permission denied` and the prompt shows `I have no name!`, then exit the container and run it again without the `--user $(id -u):$(id -g)` option, or run it in rootless mode.

 Once inside the container you can run the following commands to build `rippled`:

 ```shell